samiamlabs/minireach_docs/source/demo.rst

    :figclass: align-centered

-We could start using the rapp now, but to get a better idea about what is going on we sould start a vizualisation tools first.
-Click back to return to the `Role Chooser`.
+We could start using the rapp to move pallets now, but to get a better idea about what is going on we sould start a vizualisation tool first.
+Click `Back` to return to the `Role Chooser`.

 .. figure:: _static/remocon_handle_pallet_back.png
    :width: 100%